IkarosKappler/tswebpack/README.md

 }
 ```

-This will result in two separate files being emitted into `./dist/`:
+When running webpack now this will result in two separate files being emitted into `./dist/`:
 * tswebpack-main.js
     * Containing your code only
 * tswebpack-vendor.js
-    * Containing the code that's required from your `./node_modules/`
+    * Containing the code that's imported by your code from the `./node_modules/`

+Yay \o/

+If you find error please report them in an issue.

 ### Current versions